 Q: How do students log in?

 A: Students will log in using individual student usernames and passwords.
 For some districts, usernames and passwords utilize a Single-Sign-On (SSO) integration such as Clever, while others have students use their Google accounts.
 Check with your school administrator to see which login your students should be using.
-New for Back to School 2021: Students can now scan QR codes on their devices to open lessons.
+Students can now scan QR codes on their devices to open lessons.
 Learn more here.

 Q: How do students access lessons?